abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authexternal.md

 ## Requirements

-To use `external` Authentification OAuth 1.0 and or OAuth 2.0, you need an internet FQDN and a secured web site with https.
+To use `external` Authentification OAuth 2.0, you need a FQDN and a secured web site with https.

 ## Library

 abcdesktop uses [requests_oauthlib](https://requests-oauthlib.readthedocs.io/en/latest/oauth2_workflow.html) python module.

-Requests-OAuthlib uses the Python Requests and OAuthlib libraries for building OAuth1 and OAuth2 clients.
+Requests-OAuthlib uses the Python Requests and OAuthlib libraries for building OAuth2 clients.

 ## authmanagers `external`: